jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.1 AverageFlowpathSlope

-Measures the average slope gradient from each grid cell to all upslope divide cells.
+Measures the average slope gradient from each grid cell to all upslope divide cells..

 *Parameters*: